gauravtiwari/graphql-server-examples/README.md

 # WIP: Various GraphQL Server API Examples

-This repo is work in progress and contains various implementations of GraphQL server in various frameworks and languages.
+This repo is work in progress and contains various examples of GraphQL server in popular web frameworks and languages.

 If you would like to add one of your own, just open a PR.

-## GraphQL Server API Implementations
+## Multiple GraphQL Server API Examples

 ### Node
 * Express